10 Simple Design Principles to Create Stunning Graphics

 Studies say that people tend to retain more than 65% of the information from the visual content even after three days.

-This is five times higher than the information they retain after reading or heard something.
+This is five times higher than the information they retain after reading or hearing something.

-Also, some studies forecast that almost 80% of the internet content would have visuals or graphics in the form of pictures, infographics, or videos by 2019.
+Also, some studies forecast that almost 80% of the internet content would have visuals or graphics in the form of pictures, infographics, or videos.